wavefrontHQ/opentelemetry-examples/DOTNET-example/README.md

 # Instrumenting .NET Apps with OpenTelemetry

-## Auto-Instrumentation
+## Instrument Using a Library

 We will go through a working example of a .NET application auto-instrumented with OpenTelemetry.
 To keep things simple, we will create a basic “Hello World” web application, instrument it with OpenTelemetry library to generate trace data and send it to an OpenTelemetry Collector.
-The Collector will then export the trace data to the Wavefront Proxy which will eventually export the trace data to the Tanzu Observability UI.
+The Collector will then export the trace data to the Wavefront proxy which will eventually export the trace data to our UI.

 ![Here is how it works:](images/opentelemetry_collector_tracing.png)

 ### Prerequisites

-* A Tanzu Observability by Wavefront account, which gives you access to a cluster.
-    If you don’t have a cluster, [sign up for a free trial](https://tanzu.vmware.com/observability-trial).
+* A VMware Aria Operations for Applications account (formerly known as Tanzu Observability by Wavefront) account, which gives you access to a cluster.
+If you don’t have a cluster, [sign up for a free trial](https://www.vmware.com/products/aria-operations-for-applications.html).
 * Clone the [OpenTelemetry Examples](https://github.com/wavefrontHQ/opentelemetry-examples) repository.
 * Install the Docker platform.
 You’ll run the Wavefront proxy on Docker for this tutorial.
 * Install the Wavefront proxy on Docker